gessinger-hj/gepard/README.md

 With this it is very easy to communicate or synchronize between JavaScript programs or webapps in a browser with a Java server or Java program.

-The conversion from JSON to Java and vica versa is done with the Gson Google library for Java.
+The conversion from JSON to Java and vice versa is done with the Gson Google library for Java.

 If you need special serialization / deserialization you may set the appropriate Gson instance in the Event-class statically with the method Event.setGson() ;

-The Event-class may convert the json to map Java's byte[]-array to NodeJS's Buffer and vica versa.
+The Event-class may convert the json to map Java's byte[]-array to NodeJS's Buffer and vice versa.
 This can be set statically by Event.mapByteArrayToJavaScriptBuffer ( boolean state ).
 The default is true.